mastaehe/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

   -h, --help    Show this message and exit.
 ```

-`bonsai pull` will ask you one by one whether you would like to download the specified file.
+`bonsai pull` asks you one by one whether you would like to download the specified file.
 You can respond with [Y/n] to the prompt for each file in the BRAIN's project.
-If you would like to automatically download all of the files from the BRAIN then `bonsai pull -all` will update all files without asking you which ones to download.
+If you would like to automatically download all files from the BRAIN then `bonsai pull -all` will update all files without asking you which ones to download.

 ## bonsai push